paldhous/ucb/2015/dataviz/md_raw/class9.md

 Select `create dataset from query` and rename the new dataset as `buffer_dissolved`.

+Return to your datasets, open the original `sf_test_addresses` once more, and switch to the `MAP VIEW`.

 Now click `VISUALIZE` at top right to create a map.
 Click the blue `+` symbol at top right, click on `Connect dataset` and import the zipped shapefile `sfpd_stations.zip`. using the `Data file` tab.
 Then use the `Simple` option in the `Visualization wizard` to color the points denoting the locations of San Francisco police stations black.
-The visualization, with its two layers, whould now look like this:
+The visualization, with its two layers, should now look like this:

 ![](./img/class9_40.jpg)